Curry Vegetable Mix

 Key Techniques

-- Sautéing with aromatics (tempering spices first)
+- Sautéing with aromatics before adding sauce

-- Steaming before addition to curry
+- Steaming then adding to curry sauce

 Classic Dishes